 - If your company is affected by BEC, report the incident to your local authorities or FBI.

 To summarize, CEO fraud can cost a company millions.
 CEOs and CFOs face a wide range of threats.
 But like any computer, CEO fraud can be thwarted.
-By staying vigilant and using multiple layers of security, companies can minimize the impact of CEO fraud.
+By staying vigilant and using multiple layers of security, and adhering to appropriate phishing protection measures, companies can minimize the impact of CEO fraud.